 1. Use SocialBee to Coordinate Your Social Media Strategy

 The first step to any social commerce strategy is having well-managed social media accounts that you regularly publish on.

 The best way to do that is with SocialBee.
-The platform allows you to create, schedule, publish, and analyze posts on Facebook, Instagram, TikTok, Pinterest, LinkedIn, Twitter, Google Business Profile, and YouTube.
+The platform allows you to create, schedule, publish, and analyze posts on Facebook, Instagram, TikTok, Pinterest, LinkedIn, Twitter, Google Business Profile, YouTube, and Bluesky.

 You’ll be able to automate the process, saving your team time that would have been spent on manual tasks.
 Once your posts are scheduled, you’ll have a calendar overview of every post going out across every platform.